memgraph/docs/lab/style-script/reference-guide.md

 ---
 id: reference-guide
-title: Style script reference guide
+title: Graph Style Script reference guide
 sidebar_label: Reference guide
 ---

-The main building blocks of Style script are expressions and directives.
+The main building blocks of Graph Style Script (GSS) are expressions and directives.
 Style script files are a sequence of expressions and directives.

 ## Expressions